Great jobs are disappearing, and so you need to look for a great career.

 Another excuse.
 I would do this, but I’m not weird.
 People who follow their passion are obsessive, strange, weird, etc. But I am normal and nice.
 But I really want a good career.
 So I’ll just work really, really, really hard and get to have a great career.
 NOT!

-Working hard at average will not get you to great.
-So, stop for a minute and think what will happen if you continue to work hard at your good career in 30 years.
+Working hard at average may not get you to great.
+So, stop for a minute and think, what will happen if you continue to work hard at your good career in 30 years.
 Will it become a great career?

-To do that list the things that you are interested in.
-Check out this post Improve Your Life #26: Make a List of Your Interests.
+To find your passion, list the things you are interested in.
+Check out this post Make a List of Your Interests.
 And be sure to check out this video How To Find And Do Work You Love by Scott Dinsmore.

 If you settle for merely interesting, you will miss the opportunities to really matter and make a difference.

 If you only look at the areas where you already have passion, then you will miss out on some great opportunities.

 There are two sides to passion.
 First, you love it!
 Your passion is something that gets you going.
 Second, you should feel that you are doing great in that area.
 That’s the catch.
 There are many more areas where you suck than those where you excel.

 Your great career may hide in those areas.